 Note: Quality and cost-efficiency criteria for CCCs may be adjusted locally to address market specific needs.
-Local-market level adjustments applied to all CCCs in the market.

 Cigna Collaborative Care review process

 The evaluation methodology is applied annually (and quarterly as needed) to all existing CCC arrangements and to new CCCs that become effective.